sailorfe/moon-queen/README.md

 ## Contributing

-If you use a different terminal emulator, please, please feel free to fork this repository and submit a pull request with a folder for your term of choice!
+Please feel free to fork away and make a port for your terminal emulator of choice!